knative/docs/docs/install/operator/configuring-eventing-cr.md

 | `broker-controller` | `eventing-controller` | `docker.io/knative-images/broker-eventing-controller:latest` |

-The Knative Eventing Operator CR should be modified to include the full list.
+The KnativeEventing CR should be modified to include the full list.
 For example:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1